Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

 The motorboat took the lifeboat in tow and headed southwest towards the West Indies.
 As it turned dark they stopped the motor, sail was set on the other lifeboat which then took the motorboat in tow.
 The next day, Apr.
 12 sail was also set on the motorboat in order to save on petrol, and the 2 boats sailed independently.
-That afternoon the men in the motorboat were picked up by the British Almenara (Captain E. Shaw) which steered towards the lifeboat and offered to deviate from her own course and take all of them to Bermuda.
-However, this ship had a crew of over 30 and very little rescue equipment so they chose to sail on.
-Captain Shaw supplied them with a map and 15 gallons of water as well as some juice and cigarettes.
+That afternoon the men in the motorboat were picked up by the British Almenara (Captain E. Shaw) which steered towards the lifeboat and offered to deviate from her own course and take all of them to Bermuda (the Memorandum says this took place 26 hours after Grenanger was sunk).
+However, this ship had a crew of over 30 and very little rescue equipment so they chose to sail on, after Captain Shaw had supplied them with a map and 15 gallons of water as well as some juice and cigarettes.
 They were able to find the motorboat again, manned it with 11 men then took it in tow with a course for Sombrero Island.
 The following day, Apr.
-13 the motor was used for several hours, the lifeboat was towed, but when they had very little petrol left that afternoon it was again the lifeboat's turn to tow the motorboat.
+13 the motor was used for several hours and the lifeboat was towed, but when they had very little petrol left that afternoon it was again the lifeboat's turn to tow the motorboat.

 The maritime hearings were held in New York on May 11-1942 with Captain Rusti, the 2nd and 3rd mates (the latter had been on duty on the bridge), Ordinary Seaman Hillaren (lookout in the crow's nest in the foremast), Able Seaman Raudeberg (helmsman), the gunner and the 3rd engineer appearing.
 Gunner Altman was the only trained gunner on board and was on duty when the torpedo hit, but as he was also responsible for the machine guns on the bridge, he was checking them at the time of the attack.